Ministry of Health, Welfare and Sport

 The Ministry of Health, Welfare and Sport (Ministerie van Volksgezondheid, Welzijn en Sport; VWS) is the Dutch Ministry responsible for public health, health care, quality of life, social work and sport.
 The Ministry was created in 1951 as the "Ministry of Social Affairs and Health" and had several name changes before it became the "Ministry of Health, Welfare and Sport" in 1994.
-The Ministry is headed by the Minister of Health, Welfare and Sport, currently Jan Anthonie Bruijn (VVD), assisted by two state secretaries, currently Judith Tielen (VVD) and Nicky Pouw-Verweij (NSC).
+The Ministry is headed by the Minister of Health, Welfare and Sport, currently Sophie Hermans (VVD).

 Organisation

 The ministry is currently headed by a Cabinet Minister and two State secretaries.
 The ministry's main office is located in the centre of The Hague.
 The civil service is headed by a secretary general and a deputy secretary general, who head a system of three directorates general: